Laura (1944 film)

 Laura is a 1944 American film noir produced and directed by Otto Preminger.
 It stars Gene Tierney and Dana Andrews, along with Clifton Webb, Vincent Price, and Judith Anderson.

 The screenplay by Jay Dratler, Samuel Hoffenstein, and Betty Reinhardt is based on the 1943 novel Laura by Vera Caspary.
-Laura received five nominations for the Academy Awards, including for Best Director, winning for Best Black and White Cinematography.
+Laura received five Oscar nominations, including for Best Director, winning for Best Black and White Cinematography.

 In 1999, Laura was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 The American Film Institute named it one of the 10 best mystery films of all time, and it also appears on Roger Ebert's "Great Movies" series.